Is Divorce a Sin? What the Bible Really Says About Divorce

 “The Lord is near to the brokenhearted and saves the crushed in spirit.”– Psalm 34:18 (ESV)

-In every shattered place, God draws close, not away.
+In every shattered place, God draws close.

 Is Divorce a Sin